amsearles/GatorList_ecommerce_Site/m1/CSC648-848-Section02-Spring2017-Milestone1-Team11.md

 18. Application shall provide user with adequate information on its functionality.
 19. Application shall not crash, and if it does, not constantly.
 20. Application, in the event of a crash, shall be back up within 24 hours.
-21. Application shall be available during all hours except in the following cases: the website is taken down after the semester, the website has crashed, there is a serious problem/bug that needs immediate addressing.
+21. Application shall be available during all hours except in the following cases: the website is taken down after the semester, the website has crashed, contract with webserver was expired, web server access right was violated by third parties, or there is a serious problem/bug that needs immediate addressing.
 22. Application shall load all pages fast enough to satisfy the average user.
 23. Application shall not confuse the user with unnecessary information.
 24. Application shall provide users with all information necessary to acquire their product.